What sort of personal information do we usually collect?

 - sensitive information, for example:

-- health records, medical history including but not limited to any pre-existing conditions and claims and health services provided to you
+- health records, medical history including but not limited to any pre-existing conditions and health services provided to you

 - usage of and data supplied to mobile applications and materials delivered on-line

 2. Additional information in relation to life insurance cover and services, such as your:

 3. Additional information in relation to retirement and health care services such as: